Green Bean Casserole with Bacon

-This Green Bean Casserole with Bacon and Mushrooms is a holiday classic and has earned its place at the holiday table.
+Green Bean Casserole with Bacon is a holiday classic and has earned its place at many holiday tables.
 This casserole gets upgraded with bacon, mushrooms, and a creamy sauce full of flavors and textures.
-A great recipe that takes the traditional green bean casserole and kicks it up a few notches.
+It is a classic dish and perfect for your holiday table.

 What is Green Bean Casserole?